-What are the requirements for a Schengen Visa application?
+What documents are required for a Schengen Visa application?

 When applying for a Schengen Visa to travel to Europe you will have to submit some documents to match the requirements for a Schengen Visa.